dingfengshi/dingfengshi.github.io/index.md

 </div>

 # Academic Services
-I serve as a reviewer for journals such as TPAMI, TIP, TMM, and TCSVT, as well as conferences like CVPR, ICCV, ECCV, NeurIPS, and AAAI.
+I serve as a reviewer for journals such as TPAMI, TIP, TMM, TCSVT and PR, as well as conferences like CVPR, ICCV, ECCV, NeurIPS, and AAAI.